stanford-crfm/levanter/docs/design/Multiple-Data-Mixture.md

   cache_dir: "gs://pubmed-mosaic/tokenized/openwebtext/"
 ```

-In the new design, users can specify multiple datasets in the form of a list and the weight of each
+In the new design, users can specify multiple datasets as a list of LMDatasetConfig.
+Within
-dataset, for example:
+each LMDatasetConfig, users can specify the weight of each dataset, for example:

 ```yaml
 data: